Comedian Volodymyr Zelensky Wins Ukraine’s Presidential Election With Overwhelming Majority

-Volodymyr Zelensky, a 41-year-old comic who is popular for starring in a satirical show where he accidentally becomes the leader of Ukraine, is actually set to become the country’s next President, according to BBC.
+Volodymyr Zelensky, a 41-year-old comic, who is popular for starring in a satirical show where he accidentally becomes the leader of Ukraine, is actually set to become the country’s next president, according to BBC.

 Although he has not been formally announced as the president, exit polls showed Zelensky winning the election by a landslide with more than 70 percent of the votes.

-“I will never let you down,” a beaming Zelensky told supporters are exit polls were released.
+“I will never let you down,” a beaming Zelensky told supporters as exit polls were released.

 “I’m not yet officially the president.
 But as a citizen of Ukraine, I can say to all countries in the post-Soviet Union: Look at us.
 Anything is possible!”